 Applicants must also submit a 500 word letter of intent explaining the reason for their interest in the program.

 The unpaid field training placement runs for the equivalent of four weeks following completion of third semester final exams.
-During field training placement, students will be exposed to areas within the permitted scope of paralegal practice while under the supervision of a licensee of the Law Society of Upper Canada.
+During field training placement, students will be exposed to areas within the permitted scope of paralegal practice while under the supervision of a licensee of the Law Society of Ontario.
 Working with a field training coordinator, students will secure field placement hosts.

 - ACCN 1000 - Legal Accounting (Semester 1 / 42 hours)

 - CMPT 1000 - Legal Computer Applications (Semester 1 / 42 hours)

 - COMG 1001 - Communication/Writing (Semester 1 / 42 hours)

 - LEGL 1000 - Administrative Law (Semester 1 / 42 hours)

 - LEGL 1008 - Introduction to the Canadian Legal System (Semester 1 / 42 hours)